 Today’s cell boosters are required to have systems that automatically dial down the power if there’s a problem.
 This happens automatically and the system is checked constantly, often several times per second.
 A properly functioning cell booster cannot take down the cell network and it’s hard to imagine a situation where the overload protection stopped working but the rest of the booster worked just fine.

+However, this doesn’t mean you can install a cell booster the wrong way and still get great results.
 If you put the outdoor and indoor antennas of a booster too close (or if there is no outdoor antenna, if you put the antenna too close to the base unit) the biggest thing that will happen is you’ll have wasted your money.
 The booster won’t work as well as you were hoping and you won’t get the coverage you were expecting.
-No explosions, sorry.

 No explosions, sorry.
 That’s never going to happen.

 One thing I can tell you for certain is that you can get the best deal on the best products.
 All you need to do is shop the great selection of cell phone signal boosters at Solid Signal.
 If you’re not sure which booster is right for you, why not talk to an expert?
 Call us at 888-233-7563 during East Coast business hours and we’ll be happy to go through it all with you.
 Our Novi, Michigan based call center has dozens of technicians fully trained on the latest in cellular technology.
 Give us a try!
 If it’s after hours, just fill out the form below.
 We’ll get back to you, usually within one business day.